stereolabs/zedx-one-capture/stereo_calibration/README.md

 ### Step 2: rotate the chessboard

-Move the chessboard away/close to the camera and rotate it around the three main axis.
+Move the chessboard away/close to the camera and rotate it around the three main axes.

 The chessboard needs to be rotated around each axis at different distances.
 The GUI will indicate which axis should be further adjusted.